qeirreps/qeirreps/README.txt

    REMARK:
    Norm-conserving calculations are necessary.
    Set the option "wf_collect = .TRUE."
    Use the pseudo potentials optimized for norm-conserving calculations.
-See README_psd in the directory "pseudo" for detailed information.
+See "pseudo\README_psd.txt" for detailed information.

 1-3: carried out by qe2respack.
    The output files in OUTDIR/PREFIX.save should be converted by qe2respack into the form of input files of qeirreps.
    Go to the work directory (referred to as "DIRECTRY_NAME" in the following).
    Create a directory named "dir-wfn" if it does not exist.
    Type as follows at the directory "DIRECTORY_NAME".

    $ PATH_OF_qe2respack/qe2respack OUTDIR/PREFIX.save

    "PATH_OF_qe2respack" is the directory which has executable file of qe2respack.
-   "OUTDIR/PREFIX.save" is the directory produced by QE in step 1-2 and 1-3.
+   "OUTDIR/PREFIX.save" is the directory produced by QE in step 1-2.

-   Eight files including "dat.wfn" will be generated in the directory "dir-wfn". qeirreps reads these files in step 4.
+   Eight files including "dat.wfn" will be generated in the directory "dir-wfn". qeirreps reads these files in step 2.

 2. Running qeirreps

    Go to the work directory (referred to as "DIRECTRY_NAME" in 1-3).
    Create a directory named "output" if it does not exist.
    Run qeirreps by typing as

    $ PATH_OF_qeirreps/qeirreps.x DIRECTORY_NAME